fairy-pitta/java2ib/README.md

 MIT License - see [LICENSE](LICENSE) file for details.

+## Changelog

+### Version 1.0.0 (Latest)
+- ✅ **New Features**:
+  - Switch statement conversion (`switch-case` → `case...of...end case`)
+  - Enhanced for loop support (`for (Type item : collection)` → `loop ITEM in COLLECTION`)
+  - Array initialization syntax (`{1, 2, 3}` → `[1, 2, 3]`)
+  - Break and continue statement handling with explanatory comments
+  - Custom class type support in enhanced for loops
+- ✅ **Performance Improvements**:
+  - Lexer object pooling for better memory efficiency
+  - Generator caching system for repeated conversions
+  - Optimized line counting and string processing
+  - Enhanced error messages with context and suggestions
+- ✅ **Quality Improvements**:
+  - 308 comprehensive test cases covering all features
+  - Detailed performance monitoring and metrics
+  - Improved error handling with recovery mechanisms
+  - Enhanced TypeScript type definitions

+### Version 0.9.0
+- Initial release with basic Java to IB pseudocode conversion
+- Support for variables, control structures, methods, and arrays
+- Basic error handling and TypeScript support

 ## Acknowledgments

 - Based on the official IB Computer Science pseudocode specification
 - Designed for educational use in IB Computer Science programs
 - Inspired by the need for consistent pseudocode formatting in curriculum materials
+- Developed with performance and reliability in mind for classroom use